Cotton Futures and Cotton Options

 Where is cotton grown in the U.S.?

-Ninety-eight percent of the cotton is grown in:
+Cotton is grown in:

 Alabama, Arkansas, Arizona, California, Georgia,